RBerezkin/coherent-arabic-rtl/README.md

 ```

 ### Known issues
-Since Coherent Gameface does not support OpenType GSUB Table, the required glyphs must be present in the font.
+Since Coherent Gameface does not support OpenType [GSUB](https://docs.microsoft.com/en-us/typography/opentype/spec/gsub) Table lookup, the required glyphs must be present in the font.
 For example:
 ```
 String.codePointAt('ﺖ'); // must NOT return undefined
 ```